 Please note that the list below includes both Day of the Unborn Child events and those that celebrate the Annunciation only, as well as those that combine the two.
 Not all Annunciation themed events are explicitly pro-life -- note the name of the event and description.
 The event listing is a free service for those seeking events to attend--inclusion does not imply affiliation or endorsement in either direction and print materials offered via this site may not be available at the events listed below (for a complimentary prayer card, contact the webmaster directly).

 Usually 7 a.m. -- Conventual Mass w/ the Nuns, Main Church, Shrine of the Most Blessed Sacrament.
 The beautiful and impressive shrine regularly seen on the EWTN network offers Annunciation masses.
 It is located at 3222 County Rd.
 548, Hanceville, AL 35077.
 Phone: 205-795-5717

 "Feast of The Annunciation -- the patronal Feast Day for the town and university -- is always a big event in Ave Maria."
 For more details see their Annunciation event listing and the general events at the aveherald.com home page as well as the Ave Maria University website events listing.
 Also click on the bulletin link for the week of the Annunciation at the Oratory/Quasi-Parish at this link..

-For info on the Novena Masses for Life from Annunciation to Christmas click here -- past offerings on the site have included graphic ads, flier, schedule, registration form, and suggested prayers of the faithful for each month.
-Info may also be found at the website for more on the schedule of Novena Masses for the nine months from the Annunciation to Christmas at the diocesan website here for news and updates and check the calendar here for events/masses in March and the following months on or near the 25th.
+For info on Annunciation events or Novena Masses for Life from Annunciation to Christmas click here -- past offerings on the site have included graphic ads, flier, schedule, registration form, and suggested prayers of the faithful for each month.
+Info may also be found at the diocesan website -- click here for news and updates and check the calendar here for events/masses in March and the following months on or near the 25th.